EEN421/EEN421.github.io/_posts/2025-11-03-👻-The-Ghosts-Hiding-in-Every-Network:-End-of-Life-Devices-and-Software-☠️.md

 - **1.** **Authenticate to Microsoft Graph (PowerShell Graph SDK)**

    * The script imports the Graph module (e.g., `Microsoft.Graph.Authentication`) and calls `Connect-MgGraph` with the **least-privilege** scope that can run Advanced Hunting (e.g., `ThreatHunting.Read.All`).
 This establishes a token your session will use for subsequent Graph calls.
-The Advanced Hunting Graph method you’re ultimately hitting is **`POST /security/runHuntingQuery`**.
+The Advanced Hunting Graph method we’re ultimately hitting is **`POST /security/runHuntingQuery`**.

    ![](/assets/img/EoL/start.png)